Samoylo57/talking-to-machines/README.md

 ---

 ## Video Walkthrough
-A video walkthrough of how to set up the Talking To Machines platform for both macOS and Windows devices can be found here:
+A video walkthrough on how to set up the Talking To Machines platform for both macOS and Windows devices can be found here:

 macOS: [Video Walkthrough](https://www.loom.com/share/a2c15f1258d5436eaeca197998286cd9?sid=7958bdbe-2f34-4d5f-8d47-49fd49cb315c)